rpmsoftware/rpm-layout-custom-code/HTML-CSS Examples/Alter Specific Column of Generated Table./README.md

 ![image](https://github.com/rpmsoftware/rpm-layout-custom-code/assets/87500503/004927f1-1702-4ad1-8e5d-5ff0cb0830fc)
 ___

 CSS below will align the text in the cell to the center for the specific column.
+Change a specific column by changing the `nth-child()` value.
 ```
 .parameters td.TableBuilder--table-cell:nth-child(3) .TableCell--input-container{
 text-align:center;